IBM-EPBL/IBM-Project-37778-1660324642/Project Final Deliverables/README.md

   3. Visit hazardsafe.github.io

+  4. Create a new device in IBM IoT Cloud platform.

-  4. From the Python folder, run simulation.py.
+  5. From the Python folder, open simulation.py.
+Enter credentials of IBM device just created in the program, then run it.

-  5. View changes in both website and app.
+  5. View working of both website and app.

 </pre>